Resources

 DO SHAPED IMPLANTS MAKE A DIFFERENCE IN BREAST AUGMENTATION?
 USUALLY NOT…

 Some colleagues attended the Atlanta Breast Symposium, one of the most highly regarded conferences on plastic surgery of the breast, and told me an interesting story.
 During one of the sessions, the crowd was shown photographs of women who had breast augmentation using a round or shaped (aka “teardrop” or “anatomic”) implant.
 Surgeons were asked to submit their guess as to which type of implant was used.
 The result was a great surprise.
 Plastic surgeons, who take pride in their ability to assess augmented breasts, could not tell the difference!
-Since that time, at least two studies using far more rigorous methodology have been published in major plastic surgery journals confirming the fact that experienced observers cannot tell the difference between shaped and round implants in most breast augmentations.

 Is the Ideal® Breast Implant the ideal breast implant?